StefanoMagni/Model_COVID19_Dynamics_Luxembourg_Austria_Sweden/README.md

 # Modelling COVID-19 dynamics and potential for herd immunity by vaccination in Austria, Luxembourg and Sweden

 ## Description:
 This code represents the implementation of our extended SEIR model with ICU, hospital, recovering, death and vaccination.
-With this code, we generated the results and simulations of the manuscript [1].
+With this code, we generated the results and simulations of the manuscript [1] published on Journal of Theoretical Biology and available at https://doi.org/10.1016/j.jtbi.2021.110874.

 ## Structure of the code (Pseudocode):
 1) Importing dataset